AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/running-the-show/playback-controls.md

 BPM masters can have multipliers or dividers set which allows you to vary how the tapped speed relates to the effect speed.
 To modify the options, press <Keys.HardKey>Options</Keys.HardKey> (or <Keys.SoftKey>Options</Keys.SoftKey> softkey) at the top level menu then press the blue button of the BPM master.

 Normally the BPM master fader sets the BPM, and the multiplier is shown below.
 Tapping the blue button will also set the BPM or you can enter BPM on the keypad and press the blue button of the master to set it.
-This is how a BPM master looks with the BPM set by the fader:
+This is how a BPM master looks with the BPM set by the fader:<br/>
 ![BPM Master on playback](/docs/images/BPM-Master-on-playback.png)

 The <Keys.SoftKey>BPM On Fader</Keys.SoftKey>/<Keys.SoftKey>Multiplier on Fader</Keys.SoftKey> option sets the master so that the fader now controls the multiplier and the BPM is set by tapping.
-This is how the master looks when set to Multiplier on Fader:
+This is how the master looks when set to Multiplier on Fader:<br/>
 ![BPM Master multiplier on fader](/docs/images/BPM-Master-multiplier-on-fader.png)

 The <Keys.SoftKey>Multiplier Scale</Keys.SoftKey> option now allows you to set the range of multipliers/dividers which can be set on the fader -- from x2-/2 to x32-/32.